yufeizhao/yufeizhao.github.io/gtacbook/index.md

 _Graph Theory and Additive Combinatorics_
 _by [Yufei Zhao](http://yufeizhao.com)_

-The contents will be based on the [lecture notes](../gtac/gtac.pdf) from a [course](../gtac/gtac.pdf) that I have been teaching on this subject.
+The contents will be based on the [lecture notes](../gtac/gtac.pdf) from a [course](../gtac/gtac.pdf) that I have been teaching on this subject (the course also has a complete set of lecture videos).

 The current (very tentative) plan for the table of contents: